cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ## Engagement Stakes

-At the beginning of a potential battle, the Suit will call out the potential \"stakes\" of the engagement.
+At the beginning of a potential battle, the Suit will call out the potential "stakes" of the engagement.
 This is to establish the importance of the fight to the story and the potential fallout.
 It is also at this stage that the granularity of the combat is generally defined.
 Since general combat skill is only one broad area of expertise,